-Designers often overlook the importance that part orientation plays in the final quality of a 3D print.
-This article discusses how print orientation impacts additive manufacturing processes and also addresses the importance of build orientation by technology.
+Designers often overlook the importance that part orientation plays in the final quality of a 3D printed part.
+This article discusses how part orientation impacts the part accuracy, manufacturing time, strength and surface finish of your 3D printed parts and addresses the importance of build orientation by technology.

 Importance of part orientation